 Christian VIII’s Room (room 17)

-Here you can see objects and paintings from the life of Christian VIII and the very last years of absolute monarchy.
+Here you can see objects and paintings from the life of Christian VIII and the final years of the absolute monarchy

-This room, like Frederik VII's room right next to it, was remodeled in the early 1700s.
-It was during this time that the room acquired its current form.
-However, the ceiling has been preserved from the time of Christian IV.
+Like the adjacent Frederik VII’s Room, this room was renovated during the early 18th century.
+This was when the room was given its current form, except for the ceiling, which has been preserved from the time of Christian IV.

-When Rosenborg was converted into a museum in the mid-1800s, it was decided for the sake of chronology to assign this room pictures and objects from Christian VIII (1786-1848).
+When Rosenborg was turned into a museum during the mid-19th century, for the sake of chronology, it was decided to decorate this room with pictures and objects from the reign of Christian VIII (1786–1848).

-Many of the objects in this room date from Christian VIII's youth, which was marked by his brief reign in Norway in 1814.
+Many of the items in this room date from Christian VIII’s youth, which was shaped, in part, by his brief reign as King of Norway in 1814.

-Danish Golden Age exemplified in a table clock
+Danish Golden Age exemplified by a mantel clock

-Danish art and literature experienced a golden age in the first half of the 19th century; an important trend was the so-called Biedermeier style, where everyday life and close things came into focus.
-A fine example of this is the table clock with the bronze statuette of Christian VIII.
-The king sits relaxed in a chair – a clear contrast to the very stiff royal portraits of earlier times.
+Danish art and literature enjoyed a Golden Age during the first half of the 19th century.
+During this time, one significant trend was the so-called Biedermeier style, which revolved around everyday family life and simple comforts.
+One good example of this style is this mantel clock with a bronze figurine of Christian VIII, which shows the King relaxing in a chair, a clear contrast to the very formal royal portraits.

 Objects in the room